CSIS 4135 - Web Application Engineering |

 The CSIS Program has established a set of learning goals which form the basis of a solid educational foundation for obtaining employment as a computing professional and/or preparing for graduate studies.
 The focus of this course is on the Technical Growth Goals, which include improving ones analytical thinking ability, and gaining knowledge and practice in innovative programming and problem solving techniques.
 It also includes aspects of Personal Growth Goals, such as team building skills and ability to work efficiently.

-The primary objectives of this course include
+The primary objectives of

 1. Learning the fundamental principles, theories, and software engineering concepts needed to design database backed web applications.